viklund/courses/rnaseq/labs/mapping_reads.md

 ---

-# Mapping reads using a reference and converting them to the BAM format
+# Mapping reads to a reference and converting the results to BAM format

 ### Data available for exercise